On paracomposition and change of variables in Paradifferential operators

-Given a $\rho>0$ and $C^{1+\rho}$ diffeomorphism $\chi:\Omega_1\rightarrow \Omega_2$ between two open subsets of $\r^d$, Alinhac constructed an operator $\chi^*:\mathfrak{D} '(\Omega_2)\rightarrow \mathfrak{D}'(\Omega_1)$ having analogous properties to the usual composition $u \rightarrow u \circ \chi$ but with limited dependency on the regularity of $\chi$ as for classical paradifferential operators i.e the paraproduct $T_a$ is well defined from $H^s\rightarrow H^s$, for all $s$ for $a$ merely in $ L^\infty$.\\ Alinhac's construction was motivated by questions that arose from the study of non linear PDEs for example: the study of the transport of a distribution's wave front by a diffeomorphism with low regularity as in the works of E. Leichtnam in \cite{Leichtnam84}, the study of the singularities of solutions to semi-linear hyperbolic evolution problems and the characteristic surfaces of the associated operators(here having low regularity), the main reference being Bony's work on the subject (\cite{Bony81},\cite{Bony79},\cite{Bony82},\cite{Bony83}).
-More recently in \cite{Alazard11} and \cite{Alazard14}, the Paracomposition appears naturally as the "good variable"\footnote{The so called good unknown of Alinhac.} after a low regularity change of variable in treating the Cauchy problem for the Water Waves system with rough data.
-It also appears in our recent proof of the quasi-linearity of the Water Waves system \cite{Ayman19}. \\ Finally the construction of $\chi^*$ gives a complete linearization formula to the composition of two functions(with one being a diffeomorphism) generalizing the classic para-linearization Theorem by Bony \cite{Bony81} in a low regularity case:\\ Bony showed for $u\in C^ \infty$ and $\chi \in H^s_{loc}, s>\frac{d}{2}$ (without the diffeomorphism hypothesis):
+Alinhac's construction was motivated by questions that arose from the study of non linear PDEs for example: the study of the transport of a distribution's wave front by a diffeomorphism with low regularity as in the works of E. Leichtnam in \cite{Leichtnam84}, the study of the singularities of solutions to semi-linear hyperbolic evolution problems and the characteristic surfaces of the associated operators(here having low regularity), the main reference being Bony's work on the subject (\cite{Bony81},\cite{Bony79},\cite{Bony82},\cite{Bony83}).
+More recently in \cite{Alazard11} and \cite{Alazard14}, the Paracomposition appears naturally as the ``good variable"\footnote{The so called good unknown of Alinhac.} after a low regularity change of variable in treating the Cauchy problem for the Water Waves system with rough data.
+It also appears in our recent proof of the quasi-linearity of the Water Waves system \cite{Ayman19}.

+Finally the construction of $\chi^*$ gives a complete linearisation formula to the composition of two functions(with one being a diffeomorphism) generalizing the classic para-linearisation theorem by Bony \cite{Bony81} in a low regularity case.